PetriKarjalainen/tesla-homewlan-ifttt/README.md

   https://github.com/RicardoOliveira/FriendDetector
   https://github.com/mylob/ESP-To-IFTTT

+This package is for Atom editor with platformIO extension to have Arduino framework compatibility.
+The code may work also with normal Arduino.

-Remember to set Platform.io for right board
+Remember to set Platform.io for right board before compiling.